Professor of Art, Sculpture and Graduate Program Coordinator

 M.F.A., Alfred University; B.F.A., Kansas City Art Institute

 From Hegel’s Theory of the Dialectic to evening TV sitcoms I have always been a sucker for irony and paradox.
 I identify most with a definition I found in one of my old dictionaries of the term “artist” as being a trickster that employs slight of hand.
 My work involves manipulating recognizable and conditioned elements of formal geometry, language/text, art about art and the socio-political in an open dialogue of opposition.
 I feel my work is most successful when it poses a question rather than presenting an editorial on a subject.
 I also contend that “style and consistency” are antithetical to the creative process.
-I am very curious about the potential of art making that can exits by recognizing a seemingly incongruous palette of concepts and contexts.
-The end accumulation may appear to be disparate but hopefully this approach has the capacity to represent a broader sense of who I am and how I reflect upon our current condition”.
+I am very curious about the potential of art making that can exist by recognizing a seemingly incongruous palette of concepts and contexts.
+The end accumulation may appear to be disparate, though I feel strongly that this approach has the potential to represent a broader sense of who I am and how I reflect upon our current condition."